biocatiit/website/content/pages/index.rst

             .. image:: {static}/images/scihi/2020_tarantula_IHM.png
                 :class: img-rounded
                 :align: center
+                :height: 400 px

             .. caption::

-                :h3:`The myosin interacting-heads motif present in live tarantula muscle explains tetanic and post-tetanic 			phosphorylation mechanisms'
+                :h3:`The myosin interacting-heads motif present in live tarantula muscle explains tetanic and post-tetanic phosphorylation mechanisms`

                 Striated muscle contraction involves sliding of actin thin filaments along myosin thick filaments, controlled by calcium through thin filament activation.
 In relaxed muscle, the two heads of myosin interact with each other on the filament surface to form the interacting-heads motif (IHM).
                 A key question is how both heads are released from the surface to approach actin and produce force.
 We used time-resolved synchrotron X-ray diffraction to study tarantula muscle before and after tetani.
 The patterns showed that the IHM is present in live relaxed muscle.
 Tetanic contraction produced only a very small backbone elongation, implying that mechanosensing - proposed in vertebrate muscle - is not of primary importance in tarantula.
                 Rather, thick filament activation results from increases in myosin phosphorylation that release a fraction of heads to produce force, with the remainder staying in the ordered IHM configuration.

             .. button:: Learn More
                 :class: primary block